Terry's TMG Tips

 Main Page

 The default main page contains a site title, a menu bar for opening the other pages, compiler information, and some details about how the site was created.
-In the example above I've added a paragraph to explain what the site is about by entering the text in the Main Page Content field on the Pages > Site screen.
+In the example above I've added a paragraph to explain what the site is about by entering the text in the Main Page Content field in the Main Page User Item in the Pages > User Items section.

 Surname Index

 Clicking on one of the letter blocks takes the reader to the section of the Surname Index that contains surnames beginning with that letter.
-Clicking on a surname takes the reader to the section of the Name Index in which that surname appears.
+Clicking on a surname takes the reader to the section of the Name Index, below, in which that surname appears.

 Name Index